MadiBrom/MadiBrom/README.md

 **Tech plan**
 * Unreal Engine five with a Blueprint first approach
-* Third person template trimmed to a simpler controller
+* Third-person template trimmed to a simpler controller
 * CineCameraActors for fixed views and shot changes
 * Interactable system with a base blueprint and child actors
 * Save system with SaveGame objects
-* Pixel look via a post process material and lower render target scale
+* Pixel look via a post-process material and lower render target scale

 **Current status**
-* Third person project set with a simple room and walls
+* Third-person project set with a simple room and walls
 * Character control working and camera experiments in place
-* Early post process test for a pixel feel
+* Early post-process test for a pixel feel
 * First interactable prototype in progress
 * Basic nav mesh and collision clean up started